Syed007Hassan/Investment-Search/README.md

 - Uses OpenAI embeddings to convert company descriptions into vector representations
 - Implements PostgreSQL's full-text search capabilities for keyword matching
 - Combines both approaches with a weighted scoring system for optimal ranking
-- Utilizes Groq's LLM for intelligent search result processing and summarization
+- Utilizes GPT-4o for intelligent search result processing and summarization

 This hybrid approach provides more accurate and contextually relevant results compared to traditional keyword-only search systems.